Skip to content

 • Vite has its own ecosystem of useful plugins.

 In particular, the libraries mentioned above don't use .vue files in their source code.
-Compiling .vue files with rollup is certainly possible, but it's more convenient to reuse the same toolchain used to build Vue applications.
+Compiling .vue files with rolldown is certainly possible, but it's more convenient to reuse the same toolchain used to build Vue applications.

 Multiple packages